meinmandala/meinmandala.ch/README.md

-# meinmandala.github.io
+# meinmandala.ch

 This is the content repository of my static website.

-To view the page simply go to: <a href="http://meinmandala.github.io">http://meinmandala.github.io</a>
+To view the page simply go to: <a href="http://meinmandala.ch">http://meinmandala.ch</a>